git/git.github.io/rev_news/drafts/edition-38.md

 along with Eric's patch adding new tests.

-Peff's patch series has been merged into the 'next' branch and Kaartic's patch series will probably also be merged there too.
+Peff's patch series has been merged into the 'next' branch and Kaartic's patch series will probably also be merged there, too.

 <!---
 ### Support